bugthesystem/distrox/README.md

 Distrox
 ==========
-Fast thread-safe in-memory cache that supports big number of entries.
+A fast thread-safe in-memory cache that supports a big number of entries in Go

 ## Env Specs
 - macOS Catalina 10.15.6